anngroong/podcasts/themes/castanet-1.19.0/archetypes/episode.md

 * [Patreon - Support Groong](https://www.patreon.com/groong)
 * [Buy Me a Coffee - Support Groong](https://www.buymeacoffee.com/groong)

-That's our [Week in Review](https://podcasts.groong.org/), we hope you found it helpful.
+That's our [show](https://podcasts.groong.org/), we hope you found it helpful.
 We invite your feedback and your suggestions, you can [find us](https://linktr.ee/groong) on most social media and podcast platforms.

 Thanks to __Laura Osborn__ for the music on our podcasts.